5.2.9 Collection from Third Parties

 Credit card accounts

-A section 72A notice should not be issued on the credit balance of a credit card account unless the Registrar can determine that the balance is money due, or held for, the relevant debtor.
-This will depend on the specific contractual arrangements between the bank and the debtor.
-These arrangements vary from one bank to another, as does the way in which the bank treats any credit balance.
+Under certain contractual arrangements, positive credit balances on credit card accounts can be considered to be money held by the financial institution for or on account of the cardholder and therefore recoverable under a section 72A notice.
+Where there is any doubt, the Registrar should request and examine the contractual arrangement to determine whether the balance is money due, or held for, the relevant debtor.
+This will depend on the specific contractual arrangements between the financial institution and the debtor.
+These arrangements vary from one financial institution to another, as does the way in which the financial institution treats any credit balance.

 The Registrar can require payment from a person's term deposit upon receipt of a section 72A notice where the terms and conditions of the term deposit allow for the person to be paid the monies prior to the maturity date (i.e. they are repayable upon demand) (CSRC Act section 72A(12) and Macquarie Health Corp Ltd v Commissioner of Taxation FCA 1819).